 1. Emerging roles of plant growth regulators for plants adaptation 2.
 Role of salicylic acid–induced abiotic stress tolerance 3.
 Physiological, biochemical, and molecular mechanisms 4.
 Mechanism and function of salicylate in plant toward biotic 5.
 Jasmonates: role in stress tolerance 6.
 Physiological roles of karrikins in plants under abiotic stress conditions 7.
 Emerging roles of strigolactones in plant responses toward biotic stress 8.
 Nitric oxide and hydrogen sulfide interaction in plants under adverse environmental conditions 9.
 Melatonin: an elicitor of plant tolerance under prevailing environmental stresses 10.
 Strigolactones: regulation of biosynthesis, hormonal crosstalk, and its role in abiotic stress adaptation 11.
 Physiological roles and signaling of polyamines in plants under stressed conditions 12.
 Physiological roles of hydrogen sulfide under heavy metal stress 13.
 Role of glycine betaine in stress management in plants 14.
 Biogenic amines in plant cell at norma and stress: probes for dopamine and histamine 15.
 Alleviation of abiotic stress by newly discovered fire-instigated hormone: Karrikin 16.
 Role of sugars in crop stress tolerance under challenging environment 17.
 Acquisition of physiological modulations in medicinal plants through degraded natural polysaccharides under dynamic environment 18.
 Roles of turgorins and systemins in promoting agriculture 19.
 Effects of triazoles, strobilurins, and trinexapac ethyl on growth and development of crop plants under stress conditions 20.
 Use of biostimulants in tolerance of drought stress in agricultural crops

-Dr. M. Naeem is working as an Assistant Professor in the Department of Botany, Aligarh Muslim University, India.
-For more than a decade, he has devoted his research to improving the yield and quality of commercially important crop plants including medicinal and aromatic plants (MAPs).
-His research focuses on escalating the production of MAPs and their active principles using a novel and safe technique involving radiation-processed polysaccharides, as well as the application of potent PGRs.
-Dr. Naeem has published more than 90 research articles in reputable national and international journals.
-Also, he has authored nine books and co-authored several book chapters published by international publishers.
+M. Naeem is an Assistant Professor in the Department of Botany at Aligarh Muslim University, India.
+His research focuses on escalating the production of medicinal plants and their active principles using potent PGRs under normal and stressful environmental conditions.
+His research also focuses on abiotic stress tolerance in medicinal plants.
+Dr. Naeem has published over 100 research papers in reputable international journals.
+He has also authored 12 books and co-authored several book chapters published by international publishers.
 Based on his research contributions, Dr. Naeem has received multiple awards and recognitions.
-Tariq Aftab received his PhD degree in the Department of Botany, Aligarh Muslim University, India, and is currently an Assistant Professor there.
-He received prestigious Leibniz-DAAD fellowship from Germany, a Raman Fellowship from the Government of India, and Young Scientist Awards from the State Government of Uttar Pradesh and Government of India.
-He has worked as Visiting Scientist at IPK, Gatersleben, Germany, and in the Department of Plant Biology, Michigan State University, United States.
-He has edited 14 books with international publishers, including Elsevier Inc., Springer Nature, and CRC Press (Taylor & Francis Group), co-authored several book chapters, and published over 65 research papers in peer-reviewed international journals.
+Tariq Aftab received his PhD from the Department of Botany at Aligarh Muslim University, India, where he is currently a Senior Assistant Professor.
+He is the recipient of a prestigious Leibniz DAAD fellowship from Germany, a Raman Fellowship from the Government of India, and Young Scientist Awards from both the State Government of Uttar Pradesh and the Government of India.
+He has also served as a Visiting Scientist at IPK Gatersleben, Germany, and in the Department of Plant Biology at Michigan State University, United States.
+Dr. Aftab has edited numerous books for major international publishers, including Elsevier, Springer Nature, and CRC Press.
+He has co-authored several book chapters and published extensively in peer-reviewed, international journals.
 His research interests include physiological, proteomic, and molecular studies on medicinal and crop plants.